denizydmr07/Facial_Expression_Classifier_FER2013/README.md

 No data augmentation techniques were applied during training.
 The Adam optimizer was employed with a categorical cross-entropy loss function.
 Model was saved based on the best validation accuracy using the ModelCheckpoint callback.

 ### Results and Evaluation
 After training for 20 epochs, the model demonstrated a significant overfitting with 0.99 accuracy on training set and 0.65 accuracy on validation set.
-No matter how I tuned the hyper parameters, I couldn't go above 0.65 accuracy on validation set or go below 1.100 validation loss.
+No matter how I tuned the hyperparameters, I couldn't go above 0.65 accuracy on validation set or go below 1.100 on validation loss.
 Some of my decision was just poor, some of them I don't have enough compitational resources to implement them.
-0.65 accuracy may sound extremely low, however, human-level accuracy on FER2013 is only at 65±5% according to this [report](http://cs230.stanford.edu/projects_winter_2020/reports/32610274.pdf).
-So, my accuracy is just low.
+0.65 accuracy may sound "extremely low", however, human-level accuracy on FER2013 is only at 65±5% according to this [report](http://cs230.stanford.edu/projects_winter_2020/reports/32610274.pdf).
+So, my accuracy is just "low".
 Below are some example configurations and their accuracy after 20 epochs:

 | Batch Normalization Layer | LR | Batch Size | Hidden Layer Length | Dropout Layer Rate | Regularization | Train Acc | Val Acc |
 | ------------------------- | -- | ---------- | ------------------- | ------------------ | -------------- | --------- | ------- |